-As we speed towards autumn and the Christmas shopping season - sorry, someone had to say it - the smartwatch market is hotting up like never before.
+As we speed toward the Christmas shopping season - sorry, someone had to say it - the smartwatch market is hotting up like never before.

-First, Samsung revealed the new Galaxy Watch in August, then Apple announced its Watch Series 4 alongside new iPhones in September - and, come October, Google is expected to enter the fray with its first own-brand smartwatch, the Pixel Watch.
+First, Samsung revealed the new Galaxy Watch in August, then Apple announced its Watch Series 4 alongside new iPhones in September - and today Google could enter the fray with its first own-brand smartwatch, the Pixel Watch.

 This news comes from reliable technology leaker Evan Blass and a “reliable source” of his.
 Blass tweeted in May:

 Besides the Pixel 3, Pixel 3 XL, and second-gen Pixel Buds, a reliable source tells me -- with high confidence -- that Google's fall hardware event will also introduce a Pixel-branded watch.
 Have a great summer!10 May 2018

 It may come as a surprise to hear that Google is yet to make its own smartwatch.
 Instead, the company has provided its Wear OS operating system (previously called Android Wear) to manufacturers like LG, Huawei and Samsung, as well as traditional watchmakers like Tag Heuer.

 - Google Pixel Watch launch: will we see Google's smartwatch at today’s event?

 - Apple Watch Series 4 review: the update you've been waiting for